-Indian Clothing is the Most Colorful Side of India
+Indian Clothing is the Most Colorful Side of Traditional Indian Weddings

 My favourite thing in Indian culture was the clothes and accessories they wore.
 Regardless of the age and the financial situation the clothes always took my eyes.